Seeking and Knowing God

 The good news is that God is looking for people who are seeking God

-First, who are we looking for?
-The Bible claims that there is really only one God – the God of Israel (Exodus 5:1) – and that God has the attributes of a ‘person’ i.e. God is knowable:
+First, what is the nature of our ‘God’?
+Who (or what) are we looking for?
+Recall that, in Islam, god is unknowable and impersonal, link.
+In contrast, the Bible claims that there is really only one God – the God of Israel (Exodus 5:1) – and that God has the attributes of a ‘person’ i.e. God is knowable:

 Secondly, the Bible claims that, in this New Testament age, there is only one way to find God.
-Jesus who rose from the dead, is alive, and is coming back to earth, said:
+Jesus (who claimed Deity as the Son of God, rose from the dead, is alive, and is coming back to earth), said:

 I am the way, the truth, and the life.
 No one comes to the Father (the one true God) except through MeJohn 14:6